 Cat Proof Furniture

 Cats and kittens love to claw.
 It is something natural inside them.
 However, they will not know what they can and cannot claw unless you teach them.
 Otherwise, your cat or kitten will get busy with clawing heavy furniture items such as tables or couches, not to mention the rugs and carpets.
+Be sure to consider a cat tree nz as well.

 While you are thinking and planning about cat-proofing your house, don’t just think about what your furry friend can scratch but also the items she can climb on.